 Most Timely Warnings are sent using the official bulk email messages via Vox Daily, which immediately sends the message to all faculty, staff, and students, and includes information on the crime or incident that prompted the warning.
-Timely Warnings may also be printed and posted throughout the campus.
+Timely Warnings may also be sent by text, public address, phone, or printed and posted throughout the campus.